CARTAvis/carta-node-server/README.md

 ```

 ## Server Configuration
-WIP Readme update.
-Config is now defined in a JSON file.
-By default, the server assumes the config file is at `/etc/carta/config.json`.
-[Config documentation](docs/config_schema.html)
+Server configuration is handled by a configuration file in JSON format, adhering to the [CARTA config schema](config/config_schema.json).
+Additional details can be found in the auto-generated [config documentation](docs/config_schema.html) or the [example config](config/example_config.json).
+By default, the server assumes the config file is located at `/etc/carta/config.json`, but this can be changed by using the `--config` or `-c` command line argument when running the server.

-Server configuration is handled by the configuration file `config/config.ts`.
-Detailed comments on each of the server options are given in the [example config](config/config.ts.stub).
 For external authentication systems, you may need to translate a unique ID (such as email or username) from the authenticated user information to the system user.
 You can do this by providing a [user lookup table](config/usertable.txt.stub), which is watched by the server and reloaded whenever it is updated.

-If you use Google authentication, you need to uncomment some lines in the `<head>` section of the [public/index.html](public/index.html) file.

 ## System Configuration